kiali/kiali-client-python/README.md

 ## Rules List
-- This method will return a dictionary with `Namespace` object and a list of Istio `Rules` object
+- This method will return a dictionary with `Namespace` object and a list of Istio `Rule` object

 - Required Parameter (`namespace`)

-Usage Example:
 ```python
 >>> from kiali import KialiClient
 >>> client = KialiClient(host='kiali-url.com', username='jdoe', password='password')